edenia/antelope-tools/docs/producers-API-documentation.md

 ## How is the data obtained?

-Through the eosjs API, the system requests the table of `producers` from the eosio account, with this table, we get the URLs of the top producers to obtain their `bp.json`.
+Through the eosjs API, the system requests the table of `producers` from the eosio account, with this table, we get the URLs of the Top 100 producers to obtain their `bp.json`.
 That information is updated every 4 hours.
-You can check the producer's table of EOS Network in producers in the section of Contract Tables. **Note:** if the BP JSON is not from the current network, the nodes are removed.
+**Note:** if the BP JSON is not from the current network, the nodes are removed.

-You can check the producer's table of EOS Network in [producers](https://eos.antelope.tools/accounts?account=eosio&table=producers) in the section of Contract Tables.
+You can check the [producer's table](https://eos.antelope.tools/accounts?account=eosio&table=producers) of eosio account of the EOS Network in the section of Contract Tables. **Note:** if the BP JSON is not from the current network, the nodes are removed.

 ## API Endpoint